 I see so many writers commit this writing sin: over-explaining.
-They tell their reader every detail, elbow in every piece of back-story, unravel every intricacy of the plot.
-It’s my job to make sure the reader knows what’s going on, they think.
-It’s my job to create a vivid, detailed universe.
-True.
+They tell their reader every detail, elbow in every piece of backstory, unravel every intricacy of the plot.
+Sure, it’s your job to make sure the reader knows what’s going on; to create a vivid, detailed universe.
 But sometimes you’ve got to give your readers a little credit.

 Engagement is one of the pleasures of reading

 There’s something quite unique about the experience of reading.
 Unlike watching TV or a film, where you’re essentially a passive observer, books are able to engage the mind in a different way.
 With a book, the reader can pause, reflect, study and interpret.
-If you over-explain in your writing, you’re robbing your readers of the pleasure of using their brains and working things out.
+If you over-explain in your writing, you’re robbing your readers of the pleasure of using their brains to work things out.

 But I sympathise.
 How the hell do you work out how much information is too much information?
 After all, you don’t want to leave readers confused and frustrated by a lack of information, either.
 Here’s a guiding principle to help: